Image

 If you or someone you love is facing a violent crime investigation or charge in Rochester, IL, don’t wait.
 The sooner you involve a violent crimes lawyer in Rochester, IL, the more options you have to protect your freedom and your future.

 Contact Combs Waterkotte online or call (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Rochester, IL that is ready to act now.
-We’ll answer your questions, map your next steps, and start building your defense today.
+We’ll explain your options, outline your next steps, and begin crafting your defense right away.

 Frequently Asked Questions About Violent Crime Charges